Issue 2: September 1997

 Occupational Exposure Limits (OELs) are used in the Control of Substances Hazardous to Health Regulations 1994 (COSHH), to determine the adequacy of control by inhalation.
 HSE recognised that some larger companies were aware of the role of OELs, but there was no hard evidence as to how small companies perceived and used them.
 A study has recently been undertaken to look at industry's understanding of OELs; the effectiveness of HSE in communicating risk assessment and risk reduction measures; and the extent to which OELs are useful to, and influence, industry in controlling exposure levels.

-An improved method for the determination of coal tar pitch volatiles
+An improved method for the determination of coal tar pitch volatiles in air

 Workplace exposure to coal tar pitch volatiles (CTPV) is currently assessed by measuring the cyclohexane soluble matter that is extracted from inhalable particulate, collected on filters, as described in MDHS 68.
 The current method is simple.
 However, unacceptable variability is introduced into the method due to the small mass changes involved and the difficulty in accurately weighing the filters before and after the cyclohexane extraction.